abpframework/abp/docs/en/UI/Blazor/Layout-Hooks.md

 ## Layout Hook Points

 There are some pre-defined layout hook points.
-The standard hook points are;
+The standard hook points are:

 * `LayoutHooks.Body.First`: Used to add a component as the first item in the HTML body tag.
 * `LayoutHooks.Body.Last`: Used to add a component as the last item in the HTML body tag.